 I’m going to assume you have the Model B (any of them) and some form of Windows.
 We’ll be using NOOBS (New Out Of the Box Software) to download and install the latest version of Raspbian (Debian Wheezy).

-The Pi in an incredible and powerful tiny computer.
-But do we really want to bulk such a nice unobtrusive PC with a monitor, and mouse?
+The Raspberry Pi in an incredible and powerful tiny computer.
+But do we really want to bulk such a nice unobtrusive PC with a monitor, keyboard and mouse?
 Perhaps; but I much prefer to have mine hidden away behind the router.
 With that in mind we’ll be giving your Pi a static IP address and using it over the network from your PC or Laptop.

 What you need